Kright/habrahabr_reader/README.md

-# habrahabr_reader
+# Habrahabr reader

-Configurable rss in telegram for habrahabr
+Telegram bot for filtering habrahabr articles.

-### The goal
-The goal is to implement a reader of habrahabr posts with configurable filters.
 It can help to get rid of useless articles and concentrate on important ones.

-### Components:
-1. A reader of new articles (in the background)
-  * Check new articles
-  * Check for articles updates
-2. A storage of users and articles with a history of their updates (add/update/delete)
-  * Store users with their settings
-  * Store articles form habrahabr
-3. A requester, which is built on top of telegram api.
-It applies settings for users and responsible for new articles

-### Git scheme:

-Workflow is taken from https://nvie.com/posts/a-successful-git-branching-model/

-Versioning: **[major].[minor].[patch]**

-### Features:

-1. /subscribe; /ubsibscribe.
-Get all articles from habrahabr without filtering
+Criteria: article rating + author rating + mean of tags ratings >= threshold.

+Each user can define his personal threshold and ratings for each author or tag.

+Negative values like -1000 may completely ban author or tag.
+Bot saves it's own state in json in 'saves' dir.

+Work in progress, bugs are possible.